 Chancroid has become resistant to penicillin and tetracycline.
 Regular doses of erythromycin, trimethoprin, or ciprofloxacin are given for up to 2 weeks.
 Alternatively, azithromycin or ceftriaxone may be given in a single dose.
 A follow-up examination is typically required 7 days after starting treatment.
 Healing usually takes 10 to 11 days, but may take 2 weeks.
 Buboes may need to be drained with a needle (aspirated) under local anesthesia and scarring may occur from those that burst on their own.

 Chancroid is a local infection that has no long-term effects.
-Recurrence is experienced in less than 10% of cases and may result from improper use of medication (e.g., not taking the entire prescription), a weakened immune system, or re-exposure to the bacteria through recently healed skin.
+Recurrence is experienced in less than 10 percent of cases and may result from improper use of medication (e.g., not taking the entire prescription), a weakened immune system, or re-exposure to the bacteria through recently healed skin.